-To help increase awareness of late effects and improve follow-up care of childhood cancer survivors throughout their lives, the Children’s Oncology Group (COG) has developed long-term follow-up guidelines for survivors of childhood cancers.
-These guidelines can help you know what to watch for, what type of screening tests should be done to look for problems, and how late effects can be treated.
+The Children’s Oncology Group (COG) is the world’s largest group of doctors and other health professionals devoted to treating cancer in children and teens.
+To help raise awareness of late effects of cancer treatment and improve follow-up care of childhood and teen cancer survivors throughout their lives, the COG has developed long-term follow-up guidelines for these survivors.
+The guidelines can help you know what to watch for, what type of screening tests should be done to look for problems, and how late effects can be treated.

 To learn more, ask your doctors about the COG survivor guidelines.
 You can also find them online at www.survivorshipguidelines.org.
 The guidelines are written for health care professionals, but patient versions of some of the guidelines are available, too (as Health Links).

 The National Comprehensive Cancer Network (NCCN), a collection of many of the nation’s leading cancer centers, also has follow-up test recommendations for teen and young adult cancer survivors.
 While the guidelines are written for health professionals, a patient version (which includes information on many aspects of being diagnosed with cancer as a teen) is available at https://www.nccn.org/patientresources/patient-resources/guidelines-for-patients.